Forever (Code Orange album): Critical reception

 Nicholas Senior of New Noise Magazine called the album "raw, angry, and unfiltered".
 Pitchfork critic Zoe Camp wrote that the band "offers up compelling, caustic, and occasionally even catchy evidence that they have earned their alpha-dog scene posturing".
-Maximillian Power of Punknews.org called the album "brutally heavy, dynamic, and engaging" and wrote that "Code Orange may lose some of their original fan base, but I think the progression was worth it."
+Jon of Punknews.org wrote that with this album, "Code Orange's returning reign of hardcore and sludge has finally been unveiled.
+On their new album, Forever Code Orange takes their themes one step further while keeping the music just as brutal as before."